PizzaCrust/NativeReplayReader/src/jsMain/README.md

   platforms.

 ## NPM
-https://www.npmjs.com/package/nativereplayreader
+The clients are included already in the NPM package, and the package can be used as is. https://www.npmjs.com/package/nativereplayreader

 ## Kotlin projects
 You can use this in your own kotlin/js node projects.
+However, ensure that you have the clients in your own project.
+Place the /clients folder with linux, mac, win clients in the build/js /packages/yourpackagename in a folder named /clients with all the clients.
+Otherwise, there will be no clients resulting in blank json error.
 ```
 repositories {
     mavenCentral()